empyrealus/super-system/README.md

 Why is this important?
 Publicly accessible value setters may lead to private method execution depending on program design and using raw public inputs may pose a security risk (once again depending on program design) -- depending on who has access and under what circumstances.

-Summation: This allows us to execute generic data types on privately pre-defined generic methods without sacrificing type enforcement and perform other necessary checks prior to actually setting and using a publicly defined value within our program.
+Summation: This allows us to execute generic data types on privately pre-defined generic methods without sacrificing type enforcement; while also, allowing us to perform other necessary checks prior to actually setting and using a publicly defined value within our program.